 Since the founding of Houston flooding has been an invariable hazard.
 Over time it has become even more frequent, as acre after acre is paved over.
-614 square miles of Harris County, an area nearly equivalent to the size of Houston, is either in a floodway, 100 year, or 500 year flood plain, this is 35% of all land area.
+614 square miles of Harris County, an area nearly equivalent to the size of Houston, is either in a floodway, 100 year, or 500-year floodplain, this is 35% of all land area.
 In Houston nearly 500,000 people live in a flood zone.
 A major flood occurs in our city on average every two years.
-It is not uncommon for over 100 homes to be flooded in any single event.
-During Tropical Storm Allison in 2001 73,000 homes were flooded.
+In 2001, Tropical Storm Allison flooded 73,000 homes.
 More flood insurance claims have been paid here than anywhere else.
 Flooding isn’t constrained to good or bad neighborhoods.
-The flood waters don’t discriminate, accessing the resources to recover are inequitable.
+While the flood waters don’t discriminate, accessing the resources to recover are inequitable.

-The exhibit’s 1,000-square-foot map illustrated both the 100 and 500 Year flood plain over the City of Houston.
-Installed in the Atrium of the Gerald D. Hines College of Architecture, the exhibit asked students, professors, and passers-by to locate their house with a pin.
-The interactive result is a commentary on what connects us, water, and what divides us, the supremacy of our individual homes.
+The exhibit featured a 1,000-square-foot aerial map of Houston that illustrated both the 100- and 500-year floodplains.
+Installed in the atrium of the Gerald D. Hines College of Architecture, the exhibit asked students, professors, and passers-by to locate their house with a pin.
+The interactive map was a commentary on what connects us, water, and what divides us, the supremacy of our individual homes.

-With volunteer assistance from: Rachel Wilkins, Mike Cutulle, John Rezsonya, Josh Sawyer, Zhu Chen, Kim McGrath, Zach Copeland
+Volunteers: Rachel Wilkins, Mike Cutulle, John Rezsonya, Josh Sawyer, Zhu Chen, Kim McGrath, Zach Copeland

 Exhibit at University of Houston College of Architecture